go-aah/docs/error-handling.md

   * Achieve application level error handling
   * Send custom HTTP code with various response types after handling errors
   * Filter appropriate errors and send notification emails, slacks, etc in response.
-  * Log error informations and send messages to external systems such as Kibana, Prometheus, Splunk, Sentry and Airbrake.
+  * Log error informations and send messages to external systems such as Kibana, Prometheus, Splunk, Sentry, Airbrake, etc.

 <div class="alert alert-info-green">
-<p><strong>Tip:</strong> Easy to handle errors at each level.
-It is also amenable to propagate further if needed.</p>
+<p><strong>Tip:</strong> Easy to handle errors at each controller level.
+If needed, it is also feasiable to propagate errors further after handling.</p>
 </div>

 ### Table of Contents